adiomas/ProductList/README.md

 #python3 arb_to_excel.py
 ```
 This script contains functions to select the root of project folder, parse the ARB files, and generate Excel file.
 The following steps are performed:
-* Selecting the "project_name" folder
+* Select the project folder
-* The path of the "project_name" folder is extracted
+* xtract the path of the project folder
-* A list of all the .arb files in the "/lib/l10n" folder is created
+* Create a list of all .arb files in the "/lib/l10n" folder
-* First, the contents of the "intl_en.arb" file are parsed as a JSON object
+* Parse the contents of the "intl_en.arb" file as a JSON objectt
-* The contents of the remaining .arb files are parsed as JSON objects and appended to the data dictionary
+* Parse the contents of the remaining .arb files as JSON objects and append them to the data dictionary
-* .arb files are converted to an Excel file and saved in the "/lib/l10n" folder
+* Convert the .arb files to an Excel file and save it in the "/lib/l10n" folder

 ## Script 2: 'excel_to_arb.py'

-This script helps you generate a multiple .arb files from excel file.
-If the value doesn't exists, you won't see that key-value pair in the .arb file
+This script helps you generate multiple .arb files from an excel file.
+If a value doesn't exist, the corresponding key-value pair will not be present in the .arb file.
+The steps taken by the script are:

 Here is the example:
 |Excel to Arb                                  |